Slackadays/Hajime/README.md

 # Hajime
-A full-features, high-performance Minecraft server startup script suite.
+A fully-featured, high-performance Minecraft server startup script suite.

 # Discord
 For discussion, rapid support, and announcements about Hajime, join our Discord at https://discord.gg/J6asnc3pEG.